Vaccinations in Sefton

 You can find more Easy Read documents about what to expect at your vaccine appointment and some reassurance about fertility and the vaccine on the government website.

-Being healthy doesn’t reduce your risk of catching COVID-19 or passing it on, which is why it is important to get a vaccinations when it is offered to you.
+Being healthy or young doesn’t reduce your risk of catching COVID-19 or passing it on, which is why it is important to get a vaccination when it is offered to you.

 The COVID-19 vaccination will reduce the chance of you suffering from COVID-19 disease.

-No vaccine is 100% effective, and it takes a few weeks for your body to build up protection from the vaccine.
+No vaccine is 100% effective, and it takes both jabs to build up the most effective protection.

 The vaccines that are being used have been shown to be effective and no safety concerns were seen in studies of tens of thousands of people.